-Before you select your amplifiers there are a few factors that you need to consider.
-You will want to ensure you make the correct buying decision to power up your powerful car subwoofer via a monoblock amplifier or 6.5 inch car speakers.
+Before you select your car amp, there are a few factors that you need to consider.
+You will want to ensure you make the correct buying decision to power up your powerful car subwoofer or high quality car speakers.

 Never spend huge amounts on your speakers and subwoofer but buy the cheapest car amplifier.
 If you do this, what is the point?
 An amplifier is often forgotten about by many beginner audio installers.
 You can only take it to the next level by buying the best car amplifiers for the job in hand.